≡ Menu

 The policy’s cash value is tied to the performance of the subaccounts, which means that the policy’s cash value and death benefit can fluctuate based on the investment performance of the subaccounts.

 Variable life insurance policies generally offer a wide range of subaccount options for the policyholder to choose from, such as stocks, bonds, and money market funds.
-The policyholder can allocate their premiums and cash value among the subaccounts as they see fit, and can make changes to their allocations at any time.
+The policyholder can allocate their premiums and cash value among the subaccounts as they see fit and make changes to their allocations at any time.

 Variable life insurance policies generally have a minimum guaranteed death benefit, which means that the policy’s beneficiaries will receive at least the minimum death benefit amount specified in the policy, regardless of any changes in the policy’s cash value or the investment performance of the subaccounts.